 "The Past," a dark love triangle starring "The Artist's" Berenice Bejo, Ali Mousaffa and Tahar Rahim, "would not have been believable had it been set in Tehran rather than Paris.
 In France it was easy for me to tell the story."

 Farhadi's films begin in conventional genre disguise, then reveal deep mysteries lurking beneath the surface.
 "About Elly" opens with a carefree seaside vacation getaway for a jovial crew of Tehran yuppies.
 Then one woman vanishes and the story floods with grief.
-Such unexpected turns "are what life is about," he said.
-"Life is like those Russian dolls.
-When you open one there's another inside, and on and on."

 The 41-year-old filmmaker, who began his career as a playwright, finds that appreciation for life's layered mysteries in works by Anton Chekhov and Tennessee Williams.
 "They're always circling around a situation.
 I don't think I should start a story at A and end at B. I want to start at A, then circle around the story and go to the heart of it."